g2384/Life-In-The-UK/Facts.md

 The Millennium Stadium is located in **Cardiff**.

-Wembley Stadium is in London.

-The clock tower at the Houses of Parliament in London is named **‘Elizabeth Tower’** in honour of Queen Elizabeth II’s Diamond Jubilee in 2012.

-The Eden Project is located in Cornwall, in the south west of England.
-Its biomes, which are like giant greenhouses, house plants from all over the world.
-The Eden Project is also a charity which runs environmental and social projects internationally.

 **The National Trust** and **Friends of the Earth** are environmental charities.

-Wales Cities:
-- Swansea

-England Cities:
-- Bradford

 **Skara Brae on Orkney**, off the **north coast of Scotland**, is the best preserved prehistoric village in northern Europe, and has helped archaeologists to understand more about how people lived near the end of the **Stone Age**.

-**Loch Lomond** and the **Trossachs** National Park covers 720 square miles (1,865 square kilometres) in the west of **Scotland**.

-**The Lake District** is England’s largest national park.

-**Snowdonia** is a national park in North Wales.

-Big Ben is the nickname for the great bell of the clock at the House of Parliament in London.
-The clock is over **150 years old** and is a popular tourist attraction.

-The Scottish Exhibition and Conference Centre (SECC) is located in Glasgow.

 British overseas territories:
 - Anguilla